tnebooks/12th-chemistry/content.en/biomolecules/nucleic-acids/index.md

 title: 'Nucleic acids'
 weight: 5
 ---
-## Nucleic acids
- The inherent characteristics of each and every species are transmitted from one

-generation to the next.
+The inherent characteristics of each and every species are transmitted from one generation to the next.
 It has been observed that the particles in nucleus of the cell are responsible for the transmission of these characteristics.
 They are called chromosomes and are made up of proteins and another type of biomolecules called nucleic acids.
 There are mainly two types nucleic acids, the deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
 They are the molecular repositories that carry genetic information in every organism.

-### Composition and structure of nucleic acids
+**14.5.1 Composition and structure of nucleic acids**

 Nucleic acids are biopolymers of nucleotides.
 Controlled hydrolysis of DNA and RNA yields three components namely a nitrogenous base, a pentose sugar and phosphate group.